A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Conclusions and perspectives

-Our model presents relevant contributions to the modelisation of the Milky Way, in particular : \begin{itemize} \item We find the solar motion with respect to the LSR to be {\bfv \usun=10.79 $\pm$ 0.56 \kms, \vsun=11.06 $\pm$ 0.94 \kms, and \wsun=7.66 $\pm$ 0.43 \kms,} in good agreement with recent studies. \item The thin disc is modelled by the sum of 7 age components, each having a specific velocity ellipsoid. {\bt We determined its AVR at different positions in the Galaxy and showed that velocity dispersions vary with $R$ and $z$ and the kinematical scale lengths are about 3 times the density scale lengths.} \item {\bfv In the range of Galactic radii 6-12 kpc, the $\sigma_R/\sigma_z$ varies with age, $R$ and $z$ and has values between 1.9 and 2.6 in the thin discs (for $z<2$ kpc) and between 1.2 and 1.4 in the thick disc}. \item The asymmetric drift is increasing with age and $z$ and decreasing with $R$.
-It can reach high values (more than 80 \kms) at high $z$ in the thick disc. {\bt This lag is directly obtained from the potential and the self-consistent distribution functions.} \item the tilt of the velocity ellipsoid is also varying with age, $R$ and $z$ but the variations are small and it nearly follows spherical symmetry (major axis nearly pointing towards the Galactic center) for all populations. \item the thin disc population density exhibits a significant flare in the outskirts of the Milky Way, {\bt coming naturally from the variation of the vertical force with $R$.
-On the contrary the thick disc does not flare, probably because of its compactness and the fast drop in density in the outer Galaxy. \item The young thick disc characteristics are significantly different from the old thin disc populations, pointing towards a clear distinction between them.
-In particular we obtained an asymmetric drift which is about twice for the thick disc at the Solar position and very different variations with $R$ for the mean $V_\phi$, and for $\sigma_\phi$.
-This result reinforces the idea of a very different scenario of formation between the thin and thick discs.} \end{itemize}
+Our model presents relevant contributions to the modelling of the Milky Way, in particular : \begin{itemize} \item We find the solar motion with respect to the LSR to be \usun=10.79 $\pm$ 0.56 \kms, \vsun=11.06 $\pm$ 0.94 \kms, and \wsun=7.66 $\pm$ 0.43 \kms, in good agreement with recent studies. \item The thin disc is modelled by the sum of seven age components, each having a specific velocity ellipsoid.
+We determined its AVR at different positions in the Galaxy and showed that velocity dispersions vary with $R$ and $z$ and the kinematical scale lengths are about three times the density scale lengths. \item In the range of Galactic radii 6-12 kpc, the $\sigma_R/\sigma_z$ varies with age, $R,$ and $z$ and has values of between 1.9 and 2.6 in the thin discs (for $z<2$ kpc) and between 1.2 and 1.4 in the thick disc. \item The asymmetric drift is increasing with age and $z$ and decreasing with $R$.
+It can reach high values (more than 80 \kms) at high $z$ in the thick disc.
+This lag is directly obtained from the potential and the self-consistent distribution functions. \item The tilt of the velocity ellipsoid is also varying with age, $R,$ and $z,$ but the variations are small and it nearly follows spherical symmetry (major axis nearly pointing towards the Galactic center) for all populations. \item The thin disc population density exhibits a significant flare in the outskirts of the Milky Way, coming naturally from the variation of the vertical force with $R$.
+On the contrary, the thick disc does not flare, probably because of its compactness and the fast drop in density in the outer Galaxy. \item The young thick-disc characteristics are significantly different from the old thin-disc populations, pointing towards a clear distinction between them.
+In particular, we obtain an asymmetric drift in the thick disc that is about twice that in the old thin disc at the Solar position and very different variations with $R$ for the mean $V_\phi$, and for $\sigma_\phi$.
+This result reinforces the idea of a very different scenario of formation between the thin and thick discs. \end{itemize}